 Scott Matheson, Yale Law Library

-The Accidental Acquisitions Librarian: Collecting the Skills to Pay the Bills (3)
+The Accidental Acquisitions Librarian: Navigating the Swells to Pay the Bills (3)

 Acquisitions and Collection Development librarians often happen by chance when an internal need arises.
 Reflecting after a few years on the job, this poster will focus on the essential skills necessary to develop after such a job change.
 In short, the poster will include highlights from everything I wish I had known from the beginning.
 Topics covered will include administrative details, contract terms, and larger collection maintenance strategies.